 There are several cognitive conceptual models evident in the literature.
 Berninger (2009) suggests that early writing consists of three components: mechanics (the production of the physical marks on the paper), composition (the meaning children ascribe to these symbols) and orthographic knowledge (referring to children's written language about how language works).
 Similarly, Puranik and Lonigan (2014) reference three components in their model: conceptual knowledge, procedural knowledge and generative knowledge.
 Conceptual knowledge refers to children's understanding of how print works, directionality - that print (in English) goes from left to right across the page, the purpose of writing and knowledge about the function of print.
-Procedural knowledge refers to children's understanding that the symbolic representation of letters makes meaning.
+Procedural knowledge refers to children's alphabetic knowledge, letter writing skills and spelling, and generative knowledge refers to children's understanding that the symbolic representation of letters makes meaning.
 These components, however, can be assigned to two components: transcription and composition which is recognised within the literature.
 The Reading Framework (DfE, 2021) also recognises both components of writing, although it fails to give them equal importance.